 - Be actively involved in the development of the Services Passport for the services related to water jetting and its applications

-To get more information and access to the documentation of each working group, visit the section working groups of the private area (only for authorized members).
+For more information and access to the documentation of each working group, visit the section working groups of the private area (only for EWJI members).